AnthonyBraak/Portfolio/README.md

 ## Usage

-Just click the link and look at the provided website to see what I can do.
+Just click the [link](https://portfolio-anthony-braak.netlify.app/) and look at the provided website to see what I can do.

 ## Features

-Currently only features HTML and CSS showcase.
-Future Versions will link to my other projects, as well as showcase other relevant skills.
+- Showcase of HTML and CSS skills

+- React + TypeScript + SCSS [Recipe App](https://react-food-blog.netlify.app/) Project

+- Future skill displays and Projects to be added

 ---